SetProtocol/STIPS/STIPS/STIP-009.md

     - `initialize` caller must be the `deployer`
     - `initializeTargets` (extension and module addresses) must be the same length as `initializeBytecode` (initialization instructions)

-3. All modules and extensions are initialized for the SetToken (using bytecode blobs)
+3. All modules and extensions are initialized for the SetToken
-    - modules must be initialized before extensions

-4. If the setToken manager is the factory, transfer manager role to the DelegatedManager contract
+4. If the setToken manager is the factory, transfer `manager` role to the DelegatedManager contract

 5. The `owner` role on the DelegatedManager is transfered from the Factory to the `owner` designated during the creation step.

-6. The Factory deletes in `InitializeParams` for the set token, removing it from pending state
+6. The Factory deletes the `InitializeParams` entry for the set token, removing it from pending state

 7. (Optional) If migrating, the SetToken's current manager address must be reset to point at the newly deployed DelegatedManager contract in a separate step.
     - If SetToken manager is EOA, call setToken.setManager(_newAddress)